Development Plan

 Photo courtesy of Abbey Dias

-Phase II: Small Scale Sunflower Star Cultivation
+Phase II: Small Scale Sunflower Star Cultivation and applied research

 Juvenile sunflower star being grown at Sunflower Star Laboratory.
 Photo courtesy of Kenan Chan

-Phase III: Large Scale Sunflower Star Cultivation
+Phase III: Large Scale Sunflower Star Cultivation and Outplanting Research

 Sunflower Stars at Friday Harbor Laboratory, University of Washington

-Phase V: Full Scale Cultivation and Reintroduction
+Phase IV: Full Scale Cultivation and Reintroduction

 Adult sunflower star in an Alaskan rocky reef environment.
 Photo courtesy of Patrick Webster.